Higher-Order Corrections to Timelike Jets: A Shower Generator Based on Dipole-Antenn

 We solve eq.~(\ref{eq:zGeneration}) by first translating to the variable $r$, \begin{eqn} r_{\mrm{max}} = \frac{\zeta_{\mrm{max}}}{1-\zeta_{\mrm{max}}}~~~,~~~ r_{\mrm{min}} = \frac{\zeta_{\mrm{min}}}{1-\zeta_{\mrm{min}}}~~~, \end{eqn} generating a random value for $r$ \begin{eqn} r = r_{\mrm{min}} \left(\frac{r_{\mrm{max}}}{r_{\mrm{min}}}\right)^{R_\zeta}~, \end{eqn} and finally solving for $\zeta$, \begin{eqn} \zeta = \frac{r}{1+r} ~. \end{eqn}

 If the $\zeta$ generated in this way falls outside the physical phase space, \begin{eqn} \zeta < \zeta_{\mrm{min}}(Q^2_E) ~~~\vee~~~ \zeta > \zeta_{\mrm{max}}(Q^2_E) \end{eqn} the branching is vetoed.
 This occurs some fraction of the time for the simple reason that we generated the trial branchings in a hull encompassing the physical phase space.
 That is, the trials are generated on a phase-space region bounded by $\zeta_{\mrm{min,max}}(Q^2_{E\mrm{min}})$, whereas the physical phase space at $Q_E$ is bounded by $\zeta_{\mrm{min,max}}(Q^2_{E})$.
 Since the physical branching probability outside the physical phase space is obviously zero, the probability to accept unphysical trial branchings should be zero as well.
 This is accomplished by the veto.
+After a failed trial branching, the evolution is restarted from the scale of the failed trial, as mandated by the veto algorithm.

 The last step is to obtain values for the pair of phase-space invariants $(s_{ij},s_{jk})$ in terms of which we cast the original evolution equation, eq.~(\ref{eq:ev1}).
 Since different forms of $Q_E$ depend in a different way on these invariants, this step is obviously $Q_E$-dependent.
 Here, we give the inversions relevant to the four evolution variables so far implemented in \Vc. \begin{eqn} s_{ij} \ = \ \zeta g_{\mrm{evolution}}(s,Q_E^2,\zeta)~~~~~~;~~~~~~s_{jk}\ = \ (1-\zeta) g_{\mrm{evolution}}(s,Q_E^2,\zeta)\ \end{eqn} with \begin{eqnar} \mbox{\bf Type 1:} & g_{\pT{}} = & \frac{Q_E\sqrt{s}}{2\sqrt{\zeta(1-\zeta)}}~,\\[3mm]\mbox{\bf Type 2:} & g_{m_D} = & \frac{Q_E^2}{\min(\zeta,1-\zeta)}~,\\[3mm] \mbox{\bf Type 3:} & g_{E^*} = & Q_E\sqrt{s}~,\\[3mm] \mbox{\bf Type 4:} & g_{V} = & \frac{Q_E^4}{2s(\min(\zeta,1-\zeta)+\sqrt{\vert1-2\zeta\vert})}~. \end{eqnar} More generally, in terms of the function $f_0$ that parametrizes the general solution~(\ref{eq:generalsoln}), the inversion takes the following form, \begin{eqn} g_{f_0}= \frac{s}{\sqrt{\zeta(1-\zeta)}} \left(\frac{Q_E^2}{s f_0}\right)^{\kappa_E}~. \end{eqn}